hwanguc/StockTransformDecoder/README.md

 # StockTransformDecoder

 This repo contains Python scripts for predicting the adjusted close stock price with a Transformer model based on the Galformer architecture ([Ji et al., 2024](https://www.nature.com/articles/s41598-024-72045-3)).
-The current model generates next 3-day prediction of the Adj Close price based on the a sliding window of Open, High, Low, Adjusted Close prices and Volume from the previous 20 days.
+The current model generates a next-3-day prediction of the Adj Close price based on a sliding window of 5 features (i.e., Open, High, Low, Adjusted Close prices and Volume) from the previous 20 days.
 You can add more features as needed.

 ## Scripts